How to Experience the Best Fall Foliage near Washington, DC

 Jim Thorpe, Pennsylvania

-Located 3.5 hours north of DC, lies the sleepy little town of Jim Thorpe Pennsylvania.
-This town is without a doubt one of the region’s best kept secrets, and since it’s tucked into a valley of the Pocono Mountains, it offers panoramic, larger-than life views of the colorful trees that dot the mountain range.
+Located 3.5 hours north of DC, lies the sleepy little town of Jim Thorpe, Pennsylvania.
+This town is without a doubt one of the region’s best-kept secrets, and since it’s tucked into a valley of the Pocono Mountains, it offers panoramic, larger-than-life views of the colorful trees that dot the mountain range.
 Each October, the city hosts a Fall Foliage Festival complete with wine tastings, live music, and train rides through the mountainside.

 Logistics: For more area recommendations, check out our complete Jim Thorpe travel guide.